 Optimal Temperature

 Temperature is critical to the survival of fish like is the case of any living animal.
 The temperature in the tank should be similar to the temperature of natural environment of the fish.
 Lake Malawi average temperature is ranges from 24o to 28o.
-Hence, the temperature in the tank has to be within 24o to 28for better survival of Lake Malawi cichlids.
+Hence, the temperature in the tank has to be within 24o to 28o for better survival of Lake Malawi cichlids.

 Adequate Light